cwalle123/D04-Journal-Paper/README.md

 3. CJ
 4. Nobody

-More specific tasks are to be added/completed in the TODO file.
+More specific tasks and updates are to be added/completed in the TODO file.

 If you have any questions, dont hesitate to ask!